siplasplas/frugal-lru-cache/README.md

 ### proposal
 We can discard completely list, leaving only map.
 The unordered_map<in,int> has memory requirement near 44 bytes/element.
-This costs somme fuzzing of cache expectations.
+This costs some fuzzing of cache expectations.
 We have planar cache with map for new and old elements.
 If map for new elements will fill up, we leave old map, new map becomes old and init empty new map.
 This guarantee keep N elements in cache and not guarantee up to 2N.